-Defensive Investment Fund: 15%
+Defensive Fund: 15%

-Conservative Investment Fund: 7.5%
+Conservative Fund: 7.5%

+Default Fund: 10%

-Balanced Investment Fund: 6.5%
+Balanced Fund: 6.5%

-Growth Investment Fund: 3%
+Growth Fund: 3%

 The first home mortgage portfolio lends money to persons purchasing their first home secured by a mortgage over the property being purchased.
 All loans require repayment of principal and interest.
 The maximum weighted average loan to value ratio of the loan portfolio is 80%.
-The maximum debt servicing ratio is 35% of a borrower's net income (after tax and deductions).
-The portfolio adheres to Credit Contracts and Consumer Finance Act 2003, associated regulations, and the responsible lending code which govern the fair treatment of borrowers.
-Policies and processes are maintained for the management of loan arrears.
+The maximum debt servicing ratio is 30% of a borrower's net income (after tax, and deductions).